RahulAdyaa/Facial-Expression-Recognition-with-PyTorch/readme.md

 🎯 Fully Connected Layers: Perform final classification

-📈 Performance
+# 📈 Performance
+ Tested the model for 15 epochs
  AT EPOCH - 15
  loss=0.820659, acc=0.694936

 The model achieves an accuracy of ~70% on the FER2013 test set.
 Performance improvements can be achieved through:

-# 🔧 Hyperparameter tuning

 # 🎖️ Acknowledgments